 - Each section of the appendix (except for the table of contents) should be document type ‘Exhibits.’

-- Pursuant to the Amended Administrative Directive dated March 15, 2007 all briefs and memorandums shall be filed in editable Word or WordPerfect format, and the font for the entire document (including footnotes) MUST be at least 11 point.
+- Pursuant to the Operating Procedures all briefs and memorandums shall be filed in editable Word or WordPerfect format.

 - If the brief is filed pursuant to a briefing schedule, it must be linked to the granted order and if applicable, to any briefs filed before it.